Tensor-variate Mixture of Experts for Proportional Myographic Control of a Robotic Hand: Tensor-variate mixture of experts

 The TME model assumes fixed ranks $R_g$ and $R_{e_i}$ for the gate and experts weight tensors, respectively.
 The appropriate rank can be estimated using cross-validation or through usual model selection criterion, e.g., the Bayesian information criterion (BIC).

 Previous works on TRR \cite{Guo12,Zhou13} and TLR \cite{Tan13} showed that both TRR and TLR models converge to a similar solution independently of the initial weight values.
-Therefore, the weight tensors of TME can be initialized with random values.
+Therefore, the weight tensors of TME are initialized with random values in our experiments.
 In order to facilitate the convergence, we initialized the weights of the expert model $\bm{\mathcal{W}}_i$ and of the gate $\bm{\mathcal{V}}_i$ as equal to the weights $\bm{\mathcal{W}}$ obtained from TRR.

-\section{EXPERIMENTS}
+\section{Experiments}

 In this section, we first evaluate the functionality and the performance of the proposed TME on artificially generated data.
 The approach is then applied to the detection and recognition of hand movements from tactile myography (TMG) data.
 An offline experiment and a real-time teleoperation experiment, where participants controlled a robotic arm and hand based on their hand movements, illustrate the effectiveness of the proposed TME model.
-A video of the teleoperation experiment accompanies the paper.
-Source codes related to the experiments will be available after publication.
+A video of the teleoperation experiment accompanies the paper (\url{https://sites.google.com/view/tensor-mixture-of-experts/}).
+Source codes related to the experiments are available at \url{https://github.com/NoemieJaquier/TME}.